obaidiDev/AI-problems/README.md

-# This rebo contains my solutions for some AI problems
+# This repo contains my solutions for some AI problems